Hans Buwalda

 Action Based Testing and TestArchitect

-There is little doubt that testing and test automation are among the most challenging tasks in IT.
+There is little doubt that testing and test automation are among the most challenging tasks in the software industry.
 I'm working in this field since 1994 and still learn something new almost every day.
-Creating tests can be complex, automating them brings issues of maintainability, and it can be challenging to have them ready when needed in agile development cycle ("just in time automation").
+Creating tests can be complex, and automating them brings issues of maintainability, for example making it challenging to have them ready when needed in an agile development cycle ("just in time automation").

 Management